lemniskater/cse15l-lab-reports/blog1.md

 ![Image](lsnoarg.png)

 * In `/home/lecture1/messages` ls prints out all the txt file names present in the messages folder, this is *not an error*.
+Beyond that ls will print the name of any non-hidden files present within a directory.

 **with a path to a directory**

 ![Image](lsdir.png)

-* In `/home` I used ls on lecture1 to print out all file names in lecture1.
+* In `/home/lecture1/messages` ls can be used to list all the names of files present in the /home/lecture1/messages directory.

 **with a path to a file**